tmarois/Filebase/README.md

 ## TODO

-- Indexing (adding indexed "tag like")
+- Indexing (adding indexed "tags" for all document searching)
+- Indexing (single document filtering, applied with all `save()` actions from validation closure)
 - Querying (searching for fields, and pulling in multiple doc results)
+- Infinite Custom Filter Search (ability to access a filter from validation)
 - Auto-Increment ID or Create a hash ID